Steve Freihon/Related-Oxford

 Structural design services for the renovation of a former factory into retail space.

 Built in 1919, Building 170 served as a former electrical substation that was part of a 60-acre industrial complex used by the United States Navy until 1962.
-It located by the Anacostia River three blocks from the historic Washington Navy Yard.
+It is located by the Anacostia River three blocks from the historic Washington Navy Yard.

 We provided structural design services for the project, which involved adapting the two-story building for use by a retail tenant.
 The steel-framed building is clad in red brick and features a metal shed roof with a pronounced ridge monitor running the entire length.